MSCoreLab/BYU-MS-Core-Automative-Proteomics-Tools/tutorials/FA_Workflow_Tutorial/FA_Workflow_Tutorial.md

 ![Assigning experiments and bioreplicates](./screenshots/Step_13.png)

+### Step 14: Verify experimental design

-Step 14: After you have named all of your experimental conditions and assigned bioreplicate numbers, your Input tab should look something like this:
+After you have named all of your experimental conditions and assigned bioreplicate numbers, your Input tab should look something like this:

 ✅ **Checkpoint - Verify before proceeding:** - \[ \] All files have an Experiment name - \[ \] All files have a Bioreplicate number\
 - \[ \] Replicates of the same condition have the same Experiment name - \[ \] Replicates of the same condition have different Bioreplicate numbers - \[ \] Experiment names are spelled consistently (case-sensitive)

 ![Completed input configuration](./screenshots/Step_14.png)

+### Step 15: Add FASTA file

-Step 15: Navigate to the **Database** tab.
+Navigate to the **Database** tab.
 Here you need to add your FASTA file:

 **Choose one option:** - Click **Add** if you already have a FASTA file saved on your computer - Click **Download** if you need to download a FASTA file from UniProt (works best for single-species samples)